pytchlang/pytch-tutorials/boing/tutorial.md

 We first set up the _Stage_, which, like Scratch, is where the action takes place.
 We're going to use the same image as the version in _Code the Classics_.
 We define a `class` which is based on the built-in `pytch.Stage`, and say what _Backdrops_ we want it to have.
-In Pytch we do this by giving a _list_ of pairs.
-The first thing in each pair is the name we want to be able to use to talk about this backdrop in our code.
-The second thing is where Pytch can find the image file.
+In Pytch we can do this by giving a _list_ of backdrop filenames.
+Here we only have one backdrop, so our list just has one entry.

 {{< commit add-stage-with-background >}}